 - NfER and Key Stage 2 tests are used for summative assessment by class teachers.
 The results of these are used to inform future teaching and provide targeted support.

-- We assist parents with supporting reading by providing parents information on the website and letters home.
+- We assist parents with supporting reading by providing parents information on the website, letters home and delivering reading information sessions.

 How do we match the pupils' reading books to their phonic ability?